brownan/backathon/README.md

 * 'm' file mode
 * 'ct' ctime
 * 'mt' mtime
-* 'at' atime
 * 'd' data chunks.
 Attributes are: offset, object hash to a blob.
 May contain many data chunks to reconstruct the file.

 Blob properties:
-* 's' size of payload.
-* 'p' payload of data.
+* 'd' the blob of data.